BarakKatzir/types-scipy-sparse/README.md

 This is a [PEP-561](https://peps.python.org/pep-0561/) compilant type information package for the `sparse` module of the [`SciPy`](https://scipy.org/) package.
 Installing this package will allow [`mypy`](https://mypy.readthedocs.io/en/latest/installed_packages.html) and possibly other static type checkers (e.g., pyright) to recognize type annotations for `scipy.sparse` classes and functions.

-> __NOTE__ :
->
+> [!CAUTION]
-> This package is a work in progress, and while it is tests the test coverage is still lacking (see https://github.com/BarakKatzir/types-scipy-sparse/issues/6)
+> This package is a work in progress, and while it is tests the test coverage is still lacking (see this issue https://github.com/BarakKatzir/types-scipy-sparse/issues/6 ).
->
-> Currently the `csgraph` and `linalg` submodules are not type annotated (see issue https://github.com/BarakKatzir/types-scipy-sparse/issues/5)
+> Currently the `csgraph` and `linalg` submodules are not type annotated (see issue https://github.com/BarakKatzir/types-scipy-sparse/issues/5).
->
-> This package only supports `"numpy <2.0.0"` for now.
+> This package only supports `"numpy <2.0.0"` for now (see issue https://github.com/BarakKatzir/types-scipy-sparse/issues/7).

 ## Installation